-"Make no mistake, it was his vision, totally, down to the colors on the walls and the No Name Bar;" Mr. Roundtree said recently by phone from his home in Southern Catifornia.
-"The character of John Shaft, if truth be known, was Gordon Parks:" At least in a sartorial sense he probably was.
-Although the costumes in the film are credited to the seasoned theater and film designer Joseph G. Aulusi, Mr. Roundtree said that it was Mr. Parks who escorted him to his personal tailor to outfit him for the role.
+"Make no mistake, it was his vision, rotally, down to the colors on the wails and the No Name Ban," Mr. Roundrues said recently by phone from his home in Southern Califor-and the same and the same same same same At least in a sartorial sense he probably was.
+Although the costumes in the film are credited to the seasoned theater and film designer Joseph G. Aulisi, Mr. Roundtree said that it was Mr. Parks who escorted him to his personal tailor to outfit him for the role.

 to his personal tailor to outfit him for the role.

-"After I signed on for the film, he took me to Morry Sills," Mr. Roundtree said, referring to a venerable New York tailor.
-There the actor was outfitted with urtleneeks and tailored trousers in the muted colors the director also favored.
-Shaft's leather trench coat may be the most often copied image from the film, the closest it comes to anything resembling the pimp-style ensembles that became a default of the blax-ploitation films that followed "Shaft," looking to exploit its unanticipated success.

-But the rest of the wardrobe Mr. Parks chose for John Shaft - "the Black private fick that's a sex marks and the shaft of t
+"After I signed on for the film, he took me of Morty Sills, 'Mt.
+Roundtree said, refer-ring to a venerable New York tailor.
+There the actor was outfitted with untilenecks and tailored trousers in the muted colors the di-rector also favored.
+Shaft's leather trench coat may be the most often copied image from the film, the closest it comes to any-thing resembling the pinp-style ensembles that became a default of the blax-ploitation films that followed "Shaft,' looking to exploit its unan-ticipated success.
+But the rest of the wardrobe Mr. Parks chose for John Shaft - 'the Black private dick thaft's a sex ma

-But the rest of the wardrobe Mr.

-Parks chose for John Shaft - "the

-Black private dick that's a sex machine to all the chicks," as Isaac

-Hayes's Oscar-winning theme song

-described him - is much nearer to

-something you'd have expected to

-see on James Bond.
-"He wanted to

-get that classy English feel, if you

-will," Mr. Roundtree said.

-Shaft both conforms to establishment dress codes and subverts

-them, with oversize checks and wide

-lapels, Christopher Laverty, the author of "Clothes on Film," said in an

-email.
-"He scared white people because he looked better in their

-clothes than they did."

-Seeningly whatever Mr. Parks

-put on his back he wore with the easy authority that emblematizes the kind of syle

-that gets people elected to various pantheons of fashion.
+But the rest of the wardrobe Mr. Parks chose for John Shatt - "the Black private dick that's a sex ma-chine to all the chicks," as Isaac Hayes's Oscar-winning theme song described him - is much nearer to something you'd have expected to see on James Bond.
+"He wanted to get that classy English feel, if you will," Mr. Roundtree said.
+Bhalt both conforms to establish-ment dress codes and subverts them, with oversize checks and wide lapels, Christopher Laverty, the au-thor of "Clothes on Film," said in an email.
+"He scared white people be-clothes than they did."
+Exemingly whatever Mr. Parks put on his back he wore with the easy au-thority that emblematizes the kind of style that gets people elected to various panthe-ions of fashion.